Exploring the Mysteries of Ilha do Medo in Todos os Santos Bay

 With a total area of 12,000 m², the small island is unpopulated and also belongs to the APA of Baía de Todos os Santos.

-Administratively it is part of the territory of the municipality of Itaparica.
-It is located north of the island of Itaparica.
+Administratively, it is part of the municipality of Itaparica.
+It is situated to the north of the island of Itaparica.

 Ilha do Medo na Baía de Todos os Santos

-The island has no source of fresh water, which is why it has remained uninhabited.
-In the 19th century it was used by the military and as a leper colony, whose ruins still remain.
+Ilha do Medo has no fresh water source, which is why it has remained uninhabited.
+In the 19th century, it was used for military purposes and as a leper colony, the ruins of which still stand.

 The origin of the name is shrouded in mystery.

-One version says that it originates from being haunted by the ghost of a priest from Itaparica who, having refused to celebrate a mass, after his death began to stay there, inviting occasional visitors to stay and attend the celebration he had been imprisoned for.
+One version says that it originated because it was haunted by the ghost of a priest from Itaparica who, having refused to celebrate a mass, stayed on the island after his death, inviting any visitors to stay and watch the celebration of which he was a prisoner.

-An older report states that the fishermen of the Bay feared it because they heard screams and howls at night.
-Their reports evoked the souls of the Dutch who invaded Bahia and would have remained there.
+An older account says that the Bay ‘s fishermen feared the island because they heard screams and howls at night.
+Their stories evoked the souls of the Dutch who had invaded Bahia and stayed on the island.

-It is also said that a fisherman had seen a diabolical woman there who let fire out of her mouth.
-After reporting what happened, the fisherman became mute.
+It is also said that a fisherman saw a diabolical woman who was spewing fire out of her mouth.
+After reporting what had happened, the fisherman was mute.

-The island’s “hauntings” are said to be the lepers who lived in an asylum that existed there in the 19th century.
-The fearless can rent a boat at Ponta de ltaparica and check it out.
+The island’s ‘hauntings’ are said to be lepers who lived in an asylum in the 19th century.
+The fearless can hire a boat at Ponta de Itaparica and check it out.

 Hide picture